Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Severity Progressive

 Muscular dystrophy is an inherited condition that progressively worsens as the dog ages.
-Many dogs with muscular dystrophy will begin showing symptoms around 4–12 weeks of age, and the most common first symptoms are a “bunny-hop” gait.
+Many dogs with muscular dystrophy will begin showing symptoms around 4–12 weeks of age, and the most common first symptom are a “bunny-hop” gait.
 This is an X-linked condition, so male dogs are more likely to exhibit symptoms since they only have one X chromosome.
 Over time, the structures of the muscles will begin to change.

 These dogs will often have poor motor skills, decreased exercise tolerance, and progressive muscle atrophy that results in prominent bones on the skull, ribs, and spine.
 Many dogs will experience difficulty eating and drinking and may even be diagnosed with megaesophagus.
 Many of them will also have an enlarged tongue and drool excessively.
 There is no treatment for muscular dystrophy and is likely to eventually cause death.